OpenCyphal/pycyphal/CONTRIBUTING.rst

 ::

-    from pyuavcan.transport import Transport    # Avoid this if you can. import pyuavcan.transport                   # Prefer this.
+    from pycyphal.transport import Transport    # Avoid this if you can. import pycyphal.transport                   # Prefer this.

 Semantic and behavioral conventions